Top 20 easy bakes for kids

 Master the art of making buttery, crumbly biscuits with our shortbread recipes.

-These simple brownies are easy to make and require only five ingredients, so they’re great for novice bakers!
+These simple brownies are easy to make and require only five ingredients – perfect for novice bakers.
 By replacing flour with ground almonds, they also become gluten-free.
-Eat as they are, or enjoy warm with some ice cream for an effortless dessert.
+Eat as they are, or enjoy warm with ice cream for an effortless dessert.

 For more special diet recipes containing no gluten, check out our gluten-free baking recipes.

 Kids can help make this simple springtime treat.
 Using extra lemon curd makes for a zesty bake, but it also adds moisture to this simple loaf cake.